PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day5.md

 ***

+## 2) Review study material (Week 2) (9:30-10:00)

+For details regarding prerequisites, contact mentor.

+***

-## 2) Workshop: Feedback (9:30-17:00)
+## 3) Workshop: Feedback (10:00-17:00)

-### 2.1 Theory: How to give, and receive feedback?
-(9:30-12:00)
+### 3.1 Theory: How to give, and receive feedback?
+(10:00-12:00)

-__2.1a__ Read the article [How to give and receive feedback effectively](https://breathe.ersjournals.com/content/breathe/13/4/327.full.pdf) by Hardavell et al., (2017).
+__3.1a__ Read the article [How to give and receive feedback effectively](https://breathe.ersjournals.com/content/breathe/13/4/327.full.pdf) by Hardavell et al., (2017).
 Although originally written for healthcare professionals, it is still relevant for us, ADS&AI students,  because it provides general guidelines on how to effectively provide, and receive feedback.

-__2.1b__ List, and describe the types of feedback, and models presented in the article How to give and receive feedback effectively by Hardavell et al., (2017).
+__3.1b__ List, and describe the types of feedback, and models presented in the article How to give and receive feedback effectively by Hardavell et al., (2017).
 Write your answer down.

-__2.1c__ Complete one of the following courses on the topic of feedback:
+__3.1c__ Complete one of the following courses on the topic of feedback:

 - [Using Feedback to Drive Performance: Everything is feedback](https://www.linkedin.com/learning/using-feedback-to-drive-performance/everything-is-feedback?autoplay=true&u=36359204) (LinkedIn Learning course, Amber Vanderburg and Madecraft)